TrellixVulnTeam/swahilipython_SCMU/Doc/faq/design.rst

 Why must 'self' be used explicitly in method definitions and calls?
 -------------------------------------------------------------------

-The idea was borrowed from Modula-3.
+The idea was borrowed kutoka Modula-3.
 It turns out to be very useful, for a variety of reasons.

 First, it's more obvious that you are using a method or instance attribute instead of a local variable.
-Reading ``self.x`` or ``self.meth()`` makes it absolutely clear that an instance variable or method is used even if you don't know the class definition by heart.
-In C++, you can sort of tell by the lack of a local variable declaration (assuming globals are rare or easily recognizable) -- but in Python, there are no local variable declarations, so you'd have to look up the class definition to be sure.
+Reading ``self.x`` or ``self.meth()`` makes it absolutely clear that an instance variable or method is used even if you don't know the kundi definition by heart.
+In C++, you can sort of tell by the lack of a local variable declaration (assuming globals are rare or easily recognizable) -- but in Python, there are no local variable declarations, so you'd have to look up the kundi definition to be sure.
 Some C++ and Java coding standards call for instance attributes to have an ``m_`` prefix, so this explicitness is still useful in those languages, too.

-Second, it means that no special syntax is necessary if you want to explicitly reference or call the method from a particular class.
-In C++, if you want to use a method from a base class which is overridden in a derived class, you have to use the ``::`` operator -- in Python you can write ``baseclass.methodname(self, <argument list>)``.
-This is particularly useful for :meth:`__init__` methods, and in general in cases where a derived class method wants to extend the base class method of the same name and thus has to call the base class method somehow.
+Second, it means that no special syntax is necessary if you want to explicitly reference or call the method kutoka a particular class.
+In C++, if you want to use a method kutoka a base kundi which is overridden in a derived class, you have to use the ``::`` operator -- in Python you can write ``baseclass.methodname(self, <argument list>)``.
+This is particularly useful for :meth:`__init__` methods, and in general in cases where a derived class method wants to extend the base kundi method of the same name and thus has to call the base kundi method somehow.

 Finally, for instance variables it solves a syntactic problem with assignment: since local variables in Python are (by definition!) those variables to which a